2021 Covid Operating Plan

 - Determine who must stay home and when they can return

-- Coordinate surveillance testing and school-based vaccination clinics: surveillance testing, “test to stay” antigen testing, in-school PCR response testing, and take-home PCR testing.
+- Coordinate the various testing programs: home test to stay (HTTS) antigen testing, in-school PCR response testing, and take-home PCR testing.

 - Assist in providing training to staff and students